chingswy/easymocap-public-doc/quickstart/prepare_mirror.md

 |After press `l`, the clips will be red.|Repeat this operation, you can record multiple clips.|
 |![](../images/annot_clip_l.jpg)|![](../images/annot_clip_two.jpg)||

+{ :.note }
+- Some tutorial has different speed of the same motion, just use the most slow clip as it can give less motion blur.

 After this annotation, copy the clips to `${data}`